From the Council for the Accreditation of Educator Preparation annual report

 SUPERVISOR SURVEY OF FIRST AND THIRD YEAR TEACHERS

 The EPP uses a Nebraska-based survey for gleaning data regarding first- and third-year teacher success.
 The criteria align with the student-teacher survey used in all Nebraska teacher prep programs.
-For the cohorts in this report (surveys sent out in Spring 2024), supervisors of the EPP’s first and third-year completers rated their teachers an average of 3.11 out of 4.0 (n= 3) when surveyed specifically about the teacher’s impact on student learning in the classroom (question #15).
-This score is up slightly from the previous year (3.30).
+For the cohorts in this report (surveys sent out in Spring 2025), supervisors of the EPP’s first and third-year completers rated their teachers an average of 3.2 out of 4.0 (n= 5) when surveyed specifically about the teacher’s impact on student learning in the classroom (question #15).
+This score is once again up slightly from the previous year (3.11).

 Supervisor Survey